cinemagoer/cinemagoer/README.rst

 - can retrieve data from both the IMDb's web server, or a local copy of the database

-- a simple and complete API
+- simple and complete API

 - released under the terms of the GPL 2 license